Skip to main content

 Complete Usage Example (Next.js 16 - App Router)

-async function getAuthHeaders({
+export async function getAuthHeadersAction(input: {

 deviceId: string;